gaurav-patil/react-boilerplate-fully-explained/README.md

-## React Boilerplate fully explained.
+# React Boilerplate fully explained.
 Read on....

-How do you identify if a package is a node package ?
-What happens when you initialise the repository with "npm init" ?
+How do you identify if a given package is a node package ?
+What happens when you initialise the repository with ``` npm init ``` ?
 The answer is it creates a package.json file.
 So this is what helps us identify whether a given package is a node package.

-#### Typical folder structure of any React Boilerplate :-
+## Typical folder structure of any React Boilerplate :-

-The 3 folders which we see in almost any React code is the app, internals and the server folder.
+The 3 folders which we see in almost every React codebase is the app, internals and the server folder.

-The app folder contains all the front end logic and configuration related to our React code and this is the folder where you are going to spend almost 99% of your time.
+* The app folder contains all the front end logic and configuration related to our React code and this is the folder where you are going to spend almost 99% of your time.

-The server folder contains all the development server and the production server related configuration files.
+* The server folder contains all the development server and the production server related configuration files.

-The internals folder contains the most important webpack configuration (the main engine of our app) as well as the scripts which we use use in the scripts tag in our package.json file.
+* The internals folder contains the most important webpack configuration (the main engine of our app) as well as the scripts which we use use in the scripts tag in our package.json file.

-### How does the app start running ?
+## How does the app start running ?

-As we all know, we start our app by running ``` npm start ``` command.
+As we all know, we start our app by executing the ``` npm start ``` command.
-What this does is, it executes the file which is defined as the 'entry point' in our webpack.dev.babel.js or webpack.prod.babel.js file in the internals folder. i.e.
+What this does is, it executes the file which is defined as an 'entry point' in our webpack.dev.babel.js or webpack.prod.babel.js file in the internals folder. i.e.
 ```
 entry: [
     require.resolve('react-app-polyfill/ie11'),
     'webpack-hot-middleware/client?reload=true',
     path.join(process.cwd(), 'app/app.js'), // Start with js/app.js
 ]
 ```

 This app.js file in turn renders the app/index.html in the browser with the help of the following code in it.